deepankarpant15/Electron_Tut/README.md

 **Progress not saving**

-- Ensure electron-store is properly installed
+- Ensure electron is properly installed
 - Check console for error messages

 **Animations not working**

-- Ensure framer-motion is installed
 - Check browser console for errors
 - Try refreshing the app